Gravity-mediated entanglement via infinite-dimensional systems: Classical and Quantum physics in the language of -algebras

-Now we turn our attention to the non-commuting case.
+Now we turn our attention to the non-commutative case.
 It is easy to check that the algebra of bounded operators $\cb(\ch)$ on some Hilbert space $\ch$ is a $C^*$-algebra.
 On the other hand, it can be shown~\cite{Gelfand1943,bratteli1987} that every $C^*$-algebra is isomorphic to a norm-closed selfadjoint subalgebra of the bounded operators of some Hilbert space $\ch$.
-In this sense, $C^*$-algebras can be interpreted as subtheories of Hilbert space quantum systems.
+In this sense, $C^*$-algebras can be interpreted as sub-theories of Hilbert space quantum theories.